 We are all called to work for justice (Micah 6:8) but God uses each of our unique positions and gifts to be effective in diverse situations.
 Whether we’re called to speak truth to power, stand up for the weak, or ask someone to do the right thing, God is with us when we cry out for justice.

 “And will not God bring about justice for his chosen ones, who cry out to him day and night?
 Will he keep putting them off?”— Luke 18:7

-Fill out the form below and we’ll keep you updated about simple actions you can take (like sending an email or making a phone call) to amplify the voices of people in poverty.
+Fill out the form below and we’ll keep you updated about simple actions you can take to amplify the voices of people in poverty.